klerk-framework/website/docs/intro.md

 The documentation is still work in progress.
 :::

-Clerk is currently residing in a private repository.
+Klerk is currently residing in a private repository.
 Ask for a token, store it on your local file system as described here: https://docs.gitlab.com/ee/user/packages/gradle_repository/#authenticate-to-the-package-registry-with-gradle

 Add this in build.gradle.kts: